MiddleRaster/MiddleRaster.github.io/TDD/cpp/BowlingGame/ArrayOfFrames/Step15.md

 And, as expected, we get a crash, runtime assert or similar, depending on the OS.

-Let's write just enough code to pass all the test and then click [Next](Step16.html)
+Let's write just enough code to pass all the tests and then click [Next](Step16.html)